 There’s a bitter irony about personal bankruptcy: You may be too broke to afford it.

-Chapter 7 bankruptcy can be pricy.
-Court fees run $335.
+Chapter 7 bankruptcy can be pricy, but there are ways to file bankruptcy on the cheap if you qualify to waive some fees.
+Court fees run $338.
 The average lawyer’s fee tops $1,100, with some cresting above $3,000.
 (You want professional representation; filers who represent themselves are far less likely to get the debt relief they seek.)

 Take it from a pro:

-“Lawyers are baffled by clients,” says Dai Rosenblum, who’s practice bankruptcy law in rural western Pennsylvania for 25 years.
-“If someone is leaking blood, they don't hesitate to go to a doctor.
-But if they're leaking money, they won't go to see a lawyer except as a last resort.
+“Lawyers are baffled by clients,” says Dai Rosenblum, who has practiced bankruptcy law in rural western Pennsylvania for over 25 years.
+“If someone is leaking blood, they don’t hesitate to go to a doctor.
+But if they’re leaking money, they won’t go to see a lawyer except as a last resort.

 “Without legal advice,” Rosenblum says, “many take assets that are completely exempt, such as 401(k)s, and pay on debt that they don’t have to.”